backstage/backstage/docs/getting-started/configuration.md

 ### Add sign-in resolver in the backend

 The Auth backend plugin is responsible for assigning a [Backstage User Identity](../auth/identity-resolver.md#backstage-user-identity) when a user signs in.
-The identity is mainly used in determining the ownership of Backstage Catalog entities for the user.
+The Backstage User Identity is fundamentally a JSON Web Token which consists of two parts.
+The `sub` part is your identity and that identifies your user for any purpose within the Backstage ecosystem.
+It can for example be used as a primary key in a per-user settings backend, or any other similar purpose.
+The ent is what relates to ownership (the list of entity refs through which you claim ownership).
 This is achieved by writing a [Sign In Resolver](../auth/identity-resolver.md#sign-in-resolvers) which takes care of assigning the right identity to the user and even reject SignIn attempts from unrecognized email domains.

 > Since [v1.1.0](https://github.com/backstage/backstage/releases/tag/v1.1.0-next.3), you must provide an [explicit sign-in resolver](../auth/identity-resolver.md).

 For now, let's create a simple Sign In Resolver which uses the first part of the user's email address to assign a Backstage User Identity.

-Replace your `packages/backend/src/plugin/auth.ts` file with the following
+Replace your `packages/backend/src/plugin/auth.ts` file with the following.

+> NOTE: Please update `acme.org` below with your actual company domain to allow login requests from email address with that domain.

 ```tsx
 import {